National Network to End Domestic Violence

 The National Network to End Domestic Violence (NNEDV) is a 501(c)(3) not-for-profit organization founded in 1990, based in the District of Columbia.
-It is a network of state and territorial domestic violence coalitions, representing over 2,000 member organizations nationwide.
+It is a network of state and territorial domestic violence coalitions, representing over 2,000 member organizations throughout the US.
 The National Network to End Domestic Violence works to address the many aspects of domestic violence.

 Policy work

 The National Network to End Domestic Violence performs legislative policy work with all three branches.
 NNEDV has been called to testify before the U.S. Congress on domestic violence issues to assist state and territorial coalitions in better serving the needs of the victim by presenting research on domestic violence issues for pending legislation.
 NNEDV works proactively with Congress to make ending domestic violence a national priority.

 NNEDV's members are state and territorial coalitions representing domestic violence shelters and programs in every state and territory in the nation.
 NNEDV works closely with the coalitions to understand the ongoing and emerging needs at the local, state, and territorial level, and then ensures those needs are heard and understood by policymakers at the national level.

 Ensuring the funding of domestic violence programs remains a continued concern.
 NNEDV's policy efforts also focus on gun violence, the technology sector, and economic and financial security.